nikhalster/nikhalster.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am the Founding Machine Learning Scientist at AlphaGrid, accelerating the deployment of clean energy infrastructure for a decarbonized future.
+I received my PhD in AI/ML (Electrical Engineering) from the University of Nebraska-Lincoln, advised by <a href="http://www.engineering.unl.edu/ece/faculty/benjamin-riggan/">Dr. Benjamin S. Riggan</a>.
+My research addresses the following questions:
+- How can we instruct a computer to pay attention to fine-details in the image with limited/no supervision?
+- How do we enable it to learn directly from the data and generalize seamlessly across diverse domains?
+- How do we prioritize computing resources on challenging examples?

- I'm a <u>Ph.D. candidate </u> in Electrical Engineering at the University of Nebraska-Lincoln with over 7 years of research experience, advised by <a href="http://www.engineering.unl.edu/ece/faculty/benjamin-riggan/">Dr. Benjamin S. Riggan</a>.
-My research addresses the question: <i> <b> How to distill discriminative information across domains with minimal or no supervision, while mitigating the impact of poor generalization? </b> </i> My research is focused on the application of biometrics to develop tools for identification and law enforcement, ultimately promoting public convenience and safety, supported by: <a href='http://www.iarpa.gov/research-programs/briar'> IARPA's BRIAR </a> and <a href='http://artiamas.umd.edu'> Army Research Lab/UMD's ArtIAMAS </a>, that aim to advance biometric intelligence in complex environments.
+  My research focused on the application of biometrics to develop tools for identification and law enforcement, ultimately promoting public convenience and safety, supported by: <a href='http://www.iarpa.gov/research-programs/briar'> IARPA's BRIAR </a> and <a href='http://artiamas.umd.edu'> Army Research Lab/UMD's ArtIAMAS </a>, that aim to advance biometric intelligence in complex environments.

   In industry, I spent 3 years at <a href='http://www.tomtom.com'>TomTom Maps </a>, where I was part of the Concept Development Team to build the next generation of map-making.

-  During my PhD, I have completed two AI residencies at <a href='http://www.x.company'> (Google) X, the Moonshot Factory </a> where I worked on cutting-edge projects involving few-shot learning and photogrammetry.
+During my PhD, I was also part of the AI team at <a href='http://www.x.company'> (Google) X, the Moonshot Factory </a>, working on few-shot learning and photogrammetry.